edwineduuh/airbnb-clone-project/README.md

 ### Technology Stack
-- Django: A high-level Python web framework used to build the backend and RESTful APIs of the Airbnb clone.
+- Django: A high-level Python web framework used for building the RESTful API.
+- Django REST Framework: Provides tools for creating and managing RESTful APIs.
-- MySQL: A relational database used to store user data, property listings, bookings, and other project information.
+- PostgreSQL: A powerful relational database used for data storage.
-- GraphQL: A query language for APIs that allows clients to request exactly the data they need, making communication between frontend and backend efficient.
-- HTML/CSS: Used to create and style the web pages for the Airbnb clone.
-- JavaScript: Adds interactivity to the frontend of the website
+- GraphQL: Allows for flexible and efficient querying of data.
+- Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+- Redis: Used for caching and session management.
+- Docker: Containerization tool for consistent development and deployment environments.
+- CI/CD Pipelines: Automated pipelines for testing and deploying code changes.
 ### Database Design
 ## Key Entities and Fields
 ## User